 ®Disclaimer: Product names, logos, brands, and other registered trademarks featured or referred to within this website are the property of their respective trademark holders.
 Trademark holders are not affiliated with Security Anchor, my products, this website and they do not sponsor or endorse Security Anchor or any of my patent pending or soon to be patent pending prototype concepts.

 Each is adaptable to Abus, Assa, Best, BiLock, CompX, CCL, CX5, Kaba, KSP, Master - ProSeries, Medeco, Mul-T-Lock, Videx, Van Lock or American Lock cores.

-USPTO Notice of Allowance issued 10/28/13 for my Horizontal Shackle for Lock System and Method shown to left.
+Pat. #8,640,507 Horizontal Shackle for Lock System and Method shown to left.
 IP rights available to Master Lock or like.
-See it on youtube, keyless , hitch, trailer hitch, power cord lock, 2013, iPhone 4 - 4S or this one or perhaps this one or maybe this one using a Master or Brinks padlock.
+See it on youtube, keyless , hitch, trailer hitch, power cord lock, or perhaps this one.

 Free confidential assistance available to mechanically "improve" padlock patents belonging to others.
 If there is another way using fewer parts, not free.